md-akhi/SHDateTime-js/docs/en/get-time.md

 # Return value

-A number representing the milliseconds elapsed between 1 January 1970 00:00:00 UTC and the given date.
+A number representing the milliseconds elapsed between 25 Dey 1390 00:00:00 UTC and the given date.

 # Reduced time precision